-You will take a total of 90 credits with modules to the value of 60 credits from a choice of seven, of which two are compulsory.
-These modules cover all aspects of Gaelic literature from the first appearance of poetry in the margins of Latin manuscripts in the ninth century, to an exploration of the sense of place in the work of Irish authors of the twentieth and twenty-first centuries.
-You will also need to produce a 30 credit dissertation.
+In Part I students take 60 credits consisting of core and elective modules and in Part II students complete a Research Dissertation worth 30 credits.
+Our modules cover all aspects of Gaelic literature from the first appearance of poetry in the margins of Latin manuscripts in the ninth century, to an exploration of the sense of place in the work of Irish authors of the twentieth and twenty-first centuries.

 Lectures will be recorded, and both they and ancillary lecture material (notes, slides, bibliographies etc.) will be made available via Canvas, the online teaching platform used by University College Cork.